wawzat/pumpfuse_clean_data/readme.md

 - Open the target spreadsheet
 - Deterimine the row number to start cleaning at (suggest one row before the number printed by import.py)
 - Run .\clean.py '<start_row_number>'
+- Delete the PumpFuse_new Google Sheet.

-### 5b.
+### 5c.
 Legacy Instructions for Manually Getting and Preparing the Data
 - Check sump_pump_run_times for the last date entered
 - Go to the Looker Studio View
 - Change the start date to the day of the last date entered